22 DAYS ●

 Shanghai is China’s great metropolis.
 Visit the Shanghai Museum, People's Square and admire the architecture on the Bund.
 Later view the city from the Huangpu River during a cruise.

-Visit a Silk Museum, the classical Yu Garden and stop in the bustling old town.
+Visit the Silk Factory, the classical Yu Garden and stop in the Old Town before exploring futuristic Pudong.
+Tonight, enjoy the ERA acrobatic show.

 This morning is at your leisure before you are transferred to Shanghai airport to board your flight to Australia, arriving home to same or following day.